 Lexus UX 250h review

-The Lexus UX is a smart and fun-to-drive hybrid crossover with loads of standard kit and room for the family.
-Its clunky infotainment system lets it down, but comfort and quality are excellent, and refinement is impressive.
+The Lexus UX is a smart and fun-to-drive hybrid crossover with loads of standard kit.
+Its clunky infotainment system and tiny boot let it down, but comfort and quality are excellent, and refinement is impressive.

-There's just one powertrain available at launch in the UK: a 2.0-litre petrol-electric ‘self-charging’ UX 250h version.
+There's just one powertrain available in the UK: the 2.0-litre petrol-electric UX 250h.
 There's no plug-in hybrid (PHEV) model for the time being, but a fully electric UX 300 e is on the way.
-A pure petrol option is available in some foreign markets.
-As such, the UX rivals the Toyota C-HR and Kia Niro, as well as plug-in (PHEV) alternatives like the MINI Countryman Cooper S E All4 and Mitsubishi Outlander PHEV.
+A pure petrol option is available in some foreign markets, too.
+As such, the UX rivals the Toyota C-HR and Kia Niro, as well as plug-in hybrid alternatives like the MINI Countryman Cooper S E All4 and Mitsubishi Outlander PHEV.

-Based on parent company Toyota’s tried-and-tested TNGA platform, the Lexus UX is surprisingly fun to drive.
+Based on parent company Toyota’s tried-and-tested Prius platform, the Lexus UX is surprisingly fun to drive.
 The steering is sharp and body control is good, while the punchy electric motors offer a pleasing turn of pace.
-It’s comfortable around town and excellent on the motorway, too, with a hushed powertrain and decent refinement.
+It’s comfortable around town and excellent on the motorway, with a hushed powertrain and decent general refinement.

-Running costs are competitive, with the hybrid system ensuring low emissions and impressive fuel economy.
-The UX is efficient around town and settles down nicely on longer runs.
-It’ll no doubt prove popular with company-car drivers due to a low Benefit-in-Kind (BiK) tax rating, although some plug-in rivals will be even cheaper on company car tax, and will be cheaper to run if you have a short, urban commute, and the Lexus doesn't have free access to the London Congestion Charge zone.
+Running costs are competitive, with the hybrid system ensuring low emissions and good fuel economy.
+The UX is particularly efficient around town and settles down nicely on longer runs.
+It’ll no doubt prove popular with company-car drivers due to a low Benefit-in-Kind (BiK) tax rating, although plug-in rivals will be even cheaper on company car tax, and will be cheaper to run if you have a short, urban commute, and the Lexus doesn't have free access to the London Congestion Charge zone.

-If you’re after a hassle-free, cheap-to-run and good-to-drive compact crossover with a beautifully built interior and a punchy hybrid powertrain, the Lexus UX is well worth a look.
-A lack of plug-in or pure electric variants doesn't necessarily hold it back; the Japanese SUV is a fantastically capable all-rounder.
+If you’re after a hassle-free, cheap-to-run and good-to-drive compact crossover with a lovely interior and a punchy hybrid powertrain, the Lexus UX is well worth a look.

 For a more detailed look at the Lexus UX, read on for the rest of our in-depth review.